Our current SEN policy:

-All students going into key stage four are tested again to ensure they have the correct provision available to them for the access arraignments for controlled assessment and public examinations.
-Arrangements are put in place at this point for those students seeking additional support.
+All students going into key stage four are screened to ensure they have the correct provision available to them for the access arrangements for controlled assessment and public examinations.
+These adaptions are put in place at this point for those students seeking additional support.

 In addition to concerns around progress, students are added to the SEN register when:

-- · They are working with an external agency on something that could hinder school progress
+· They are working with an external agency on something that could hinder school progress

 Assessing SEN Students

 Students are streamed into ability groupings.
-Those with specific barriers to learning are tested at key points throughout the year.
-This is done as a cohort on entry to the school then at least at one other point throughout the year.
-To ensure progress is being made students in the less able groupings will be tested at three key points in the year.
+Those with specific barriers to learning are tested more regularly throughout the year.
 This is to ensure students are making a suitable amount of progress.
-Other students that receive intensive literacy support will be tested on entry and exit of the program in addition to their peers.
+Other students that receive intensive literacy support or other interventions will be tested on entry and exit of the program in addition to their peers.

 Teaching of Students with SEN

 Kingsmead School strives to be inclusive and nurtures the philosophy that every teacher is a teacher of SEN. Staff have received specific and ongoing training to cater for less able students so they are able to access the curriculum as a whole.
 Training is provided throughout the year and specialist staff teach specific groups.
 Staff, differentiate their lessons to ensure all students can access the lesson, these students and their strategies are identified on Class Profiles.
 All students who are identified as SEN create a One Page Profile with their Key Worker.
 This aids the classroom teacher in understanding the needs of the students, so they can be catered for in a meaningful way, to ensure they make the most amount of progress possible in the classroom.